 You can also use the Geolocation functionality and see the locations of your users on the map based on different group criteria.
 Here is an example, showing the locations of the users on the map after applying group filters:

-Additionally, you can export your users in a CSV format with their group names.
-You can also filter the users by their groups before exporting them.
-Following the example above with the group filters applied, here is how the export file would look like:
+Additionally, you can export your users in a CSV format with their group names and any of the other fields that you need.
+You can also filter the users by their groups and any other supported filters before exporting them.

 User Groups is a key CRM feature that can be helpful to better organize your WordPress users list.
 Being able to assign and explore the user groups can be beneficial to understand how the different types of users interact with your WordPress installation.
 It can also help you provide more customized services based on the group that each user belongs to.